Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

-Lemma~\ref{lem:heavypath:lombardi} shows how to draw a heavy path $P$ with prescribed angles between the heavy edges and an edge stub to connect it to its parent.
-Since each heavy path $P$ (except the path at the root of $H(T)$) is the light child of a node on the previous level of $H(T)$ that light edge is actually drawn when placing the light children of a node, which we describe next.
+Lemma~\ref{lem:heavypath:lombardi} showed how to draw a heavy path $P$ with prescribed angles between the heavy edges and an edge stub to connect it to its parent.
+Since the root $v$ of each heavy path $P$ (except the path at the root of $H(T)$) is the light child of a node on the previous level of $H(T)$, the light edge from $v$ to its parent is actually drawn when placing the light subtrees of a node, the topic of the next subsection.